cronical/budget_dance/docs/workbook.md

 ## Excel Calculations

-The advent of array functions in Office 365 allows for fairly succinct and readable formulas, which do not suffer from the problem of dependency updates.
+Array functions in Office 365 allow for fairly readable formulas, which do not suffer from the problem of dependency updates.
 Generally, by referencing only the needed columns true dependency loops can be avoided.

 Getting this right turned out to be a bit tricky.
 Some techniques are discussed in [Idioms](./idioms.md).
 The winning technique is to isolate the columns used at build time, so that entire tables are not needed to be referenced.

-By the way, the original plan was to use Visual Basic (functions and macros) allows for calculations to be done in a more readable manner.
+The original plan was to use Visual Basic (functions and macros) allowing for readable calculations.
 But there was a downside in that Excel cannot use its dependency trees to know what needs to occur when the macros reference or update a value with this method.

 ## Build-time column substitutions

 The winning technique is to isolate the columns used at build time, so that entire tables are not needed to be referenced.

-Both the indirect and indexing methods have serious drawbacks, so another method was created.
+Both the indirect and indexing methods have serious drawbacks, so the substitution method was created.
 This allows the formula to be written with a generic year, which will be substituted at build time.

 ```title="formula as written in setup.yaml"
 formula: =XLOOKUP([@Key],tbl_invest_actl[Key],tbl_invest_actl[Y1234])